-Following the disposal of the final Asset, and prior to the liquidation of the Group, if the Disposition Fee (as defined overleaf) is payable, where the aggregate of the Initial Interim Amount and the Subsequent Interim Amount is less than the Disposition Fee payable, the Group shall pay the difference to Doric.
+Following the disposal of the final Asset, and prior to the liquidation of the Company, if the Disposition Fee (as defined below) is payable, where the aggregate of the Initial Interim Amount and the Subsequent Interim Amount is less than the Disposition Fee (as defined below) payable, the Group shall pay the difference to Amedeo in satisfaction of its obligations to pay such Disposition Fee.

-Doric shall be paid a disposition fee (the "Disposition Fee") as follows: (a) Doric will not be entitled to the Disposition Fee (but for the avoidance of doubt will be entitled to reimbursement for properly incurred costs and expenses) if the aggregate realised value of the Assets net of costs and expenses (the "Aggregate Net Realised Value") is less than the Total Subscribed Equity; (b) if the Aggregate Net Realised Value is between 100 per cent (inclusive) and 150 per cent (inclusive) of the Total Subscribed Equity, Doric will be entitled to receive a Disposition Fee of 2 per cent. of the Aggregate Realised Value; (c) if the Aggregate Net Realised Value is greater than 150 per cent of the Total Subscribed Equity, Doric will be entitled to receive a Disposition Fee of 3 per cent. of the aggregate of the realised value of the Assets (the "Aggregate Realised Value").
+Amedeo shall be paid a disposition fee (the "Disposition Fee") as follows: (a) Amedeo will not be entitled to the Disposition Fee (but for the avoidance of doubt will be entitled to reimbursement for properly incurred costs and expenses) if the aggregate sales proceeds for all Assets net of costs and expenses ("Aggregate Net Realised Value") is less than the Total Subscribed Equity; (b) if the Aggregate Net Realised Value is between 100 per cent (inclusive) and 150 per cent (inclusive) of the Total Subscribed Equity, Amedeo will be entitled to receive a Disposition Fee of 2 per cent of the Aggregate Realised Value; (c) if the Aggregate Net Realised Value is greater than 150 per cent of the Total Subscribed Equity, Amedeo will be entitled to receive a Disposition Fee of 3 per cent of the Aggregate Realised Value.